 Galvan had worked for Mastro's Steakhouse for almost a decade, the statement read.
-She leaves behind her husband and children, ages 10, 4, and 2, according to a GoFundMe page set up by her sister, Lindsey Poole.
+She left behind her husband and children, then ages 10, 4, and 2, according to a GoFundMe page set up by her sister, Lindsey Poole.

 Brian Fraser, a resident of La Palma, California and vice president of sales for Greenpath Funding, was killed in the shooting Sunday, Greenpath said in a statement on Facebook.